I often see questions about how to separate

 I don’t know about you, but that is my least favorite part of punching.

-I want to punch and create a design, not thread the needle!
+I want to punch and create a design, not thread the punch needle!

 So, to save me from having to thread more often,

-I separate the whole skein of floss at once.
+I split the whole skein of embroidery floss all at once.

 You will need a fishing swivel, some string, and embroidery floss.